What's New.

 both), totals for each page optionally shown at the bottom corner of each

 page.
-Questions can be objective, fill-in, true false, or multiple choice.
+Questions can be objective, fill-in, true/false, or multiple choice.

-file, and by changing options, can be displayed (for an answer key), in a
+- Solutions can optionally be included in the source file, and by changing options, can be displayed (for an answer key),

-couple of different ways.
+in a couple of different ways.

-- Can create mutli-part exams, as I often do for final
+- Can create mutli-part exams, as I often do for final exams, these multiple exams are meant to be graded individually.

 - The one thing that distinguishes this package from the